Vocabulary Related to Numbers in English

 • Multiples: these are the result of multiplying a number by any integer.

 With these general terms of numbers, you are now equipped to understand better and communicate complex numerical concepts in English.
-As with all language learning, consistent practice is key, so make sure to regularly use these terms in your everyday conversations and in written English.
+As with all language learning, consistent practice is key, so make sure to regularly use these terms in your everyday conversations and written English.

 Cardinal Numbers